Calebri/2021-Complexity-Jam/README.md

 *These inputs can also be controlled by the on-screen keypad

 ## Downloads
-You can download the latest release from the [releases tab](https://github.com/Calebri/2021-Complexity-Jam/releases).
+You can play the latest release online using [this link](https://calebri.github.io/2021-Complexity-Jam/).
+You can also download the latest release to play offline from the [releases tab](https://github.com/Calebri/2021-Complexity-Jam/releases).